 RTOLNSRS is the system total Real-Time telemetered On-Line Non-Spin Ancillary Service Schedule for all On-Line Generation Resources for the SCED interval discounted by the system-wide discount factor.

-RTCLRBP is the system total SCED Base Points from Controllable Load Resources for the SCED interval discounted by the system-wide discount factor.
+RTCLRBP is the system total SCED Base Points from Controllable Load Resources for the SCED interval, excluding ESRs, discounted by the system-wide discount factor.

-RTCLRLPC is the system total Real-Time telemetered Low Power Consumption from Controllable Load Resources for the SCED interval discounted by the system-wide discount factor.
+RTCLRLPC is the system total Real-Time telemetered Low Power Consumption from Controllable Load Resources for the SCED interval, excluding ESRs, discounted by the system-wide discount factor.

-RTCLRREG is the system total validated capacity from Controllable Load Resources with Primary Frequency Response (not SCED qualified) Regulation-Up Ancillary Service Schedule discounted by the system-wide discount factor.
+RTCLRREG is the system total validated capacity from Controllable Load Resources with Primary Frequency Response (not SCED qualified), excluding ESRs, Regulation-Up Ancillary Service Schedule discounted by the system-wide discount factor.

 RTCLRNS is the system total validated Real-Time telemetered Non-Spin Ancillary Service Schedules from Controllable Load Resources for the SCED interval discounted by the system-wide discount factor.

+RTESRCAP is provided by ESRs and considers energy limitations of the Storage Resources and potentially higher RTOLCAP contribution when charging.
+To consider energy limitations, a specific time period is required.
+This time period is 15 minutes.

+ESR-Gen is the Energy Storage Resource modeled as Generation Resource when generating or idle.

+ESR-CLR is the Energy Storage Resource modeled as Controllable Load Resource (CLR) when charging.

+SOC is the state of charge.